Advanced-App-Dev-and-Deploy/Pong-OOP-Abstract-Classes/Abstract Class Lessons/08 FINAL Class/03 FINAL Classes Methods/ReadMe.txt

 Two new classes are created: Ball (from Ellipse) & Hat (from Rectangle)
 - note the final methods are referenced (colouring black and green), not the previous rewritten ones

+Note: Variables
+- 3 sequences of classes are added together (in two different screens

+Note: Methods are either rewritten or kept the same